-For many people, especially women, they’re just a part of life unless you invest in spendy creams or laser treatments.
-But here are 7 natural ways to reduce their appearance and to prevent new ones from forming.
+For many people, especially women, they’re just a part of life unless you invest in spendy creams, chemical peels, or laser treatments.
+But here are 7 natural ways that are accessible to everyone to reduce the appearance of stretch marks and prevent new ones from forming.

-7 Natural Stretch Mark Remedies
+8 At-Home Stretch Mark Remedies

 Note: If you’re pregnant and looking to minimize stretch marks, make sure to check with your healthcare practitioner before taking or applying anything for them!